 Dandelions [as well as Brambles (Rubus), Hawkweeds (Hieracium), Hawthorns (Cratageous), Rowans & Whitebeams (Sorbus), Meadow-grasses (Poa) and

-Lady's-mantles (Alchemilla) all have many hundreds species, sometimes hundreds.
+Lady's-mantles (Alchemilla)] all have many dozens of species, sometimes hundreds.
 They are all

 apomictic (or agamospermic - asexual reproduction via seeds), capable of the production of viable seeds without self-fertilisation or cross-fertilisation and are entirely female in origin.
 Plants growing from these seeds are clones, identical copies of themselves.
 New species to add to the hybrid-swarm can only form either by mutation (which occurs much less frequently).
 Over time this process results in a wide spectrum of hybrid microspecies, most looking very similar.
 All or most species of Dandelion are hybrids which reproduce clones asexually - only a handful reproduce by sexual means.

 Apomicts reproduce without the use of pollen.
 However, somewhat paradoxically, about half of the Dandelion species produce pollen and another differing partly-overlapping half produce nectar.
 Most dandelions are apomicts even though some do produce pollen which cannot be utilised by the other dandelions for reproduction.
 The Dandelion apomicts do produce (wind-bourne) viable seeds - though without the need or use of pollen; that is how they spread.
 Any pollen that is produced is a waste of plant resources; apomicts cannot make use of it.
 However, there are some reports of a few Dandelion hybrids, which means that some very limited use of pollen is occurring.

 Dandelion contains the allergen Taraxinic Acid, another Sesquiterpene Lactone, which may have application in the treatment of leukaemia.
 Dandelions have been known to cause allergic reactions and contact dermatitis due to this toxic component.

-Tetrahydroidentin B is another sesquiterpene lactone found in Dandelions, and is a plant secondary metabolite.
+TetraHydroIdentin B is another sesquiterpene lactone found in Dandelions, being a plant secondary metabolite.
 It is found in some alcoholic drinks.